ragingwind/dotfiles/README.md

 Take a break.
 It could take so much time by your applications count and sizes in `Brewfile`

 d.
 Run your favorite cloud sync app to sync with your backup data to local,  which allow you be able to retore settings.
-Google Drive or Dropbox that kind of sync clients must be installed if your dotfiles is on the cloud. *As for me, private dotfiles synced in case of no tracking like ssh, aws files.*
+Google Drive or Dropbox that kind of sync clients must be installed if your dotfiles is on the cloud.

 ### 3. Restore settings